asyaharoyan/stronger/README.md

 + Navigation bar
   + The navigation bar is to help the user to jump from one page to the other.
 It is there to make the experience easy without needing to depend on the back button on the browser or the phone.
   + The bar is fully responsive for mobile phones and bigger screens.
-The visitor can find a button on the right side of the screen of the phone which give a clear message that it is for the menu.
+The visitor can find a button on the right side of the screen of the phone which gives a clear message that it is for the menu.

   ![Navigation bar](media/nav-bar.png)